 - solid vegetable shortening, vegetable oil or bacon drippings for frying

 - Place cornmeal and sugar into a medium size mixing bowl, whisk together.

 - Pour over boiling water and shortening or melted butter.
 Mix until fully moistened.
 The mixture should be stiff.
 (If needed, you can add small amounts of additional cornmeal to achieve this texture)

 - Let stand and cool slightly just until easy to handle.
 Shape into 8 rounds ½ - ¾ inch thick.
 (Use a measuring cup or ice cream scoop to divide into even potions)

 - Heat about ¼ inch or so of vegetable shortening or vegetable oil in a large skillet over medium high heat.
 (You may also use bacon drippings.)
 Fry cornbread for about 3 minutes per side, lowering heat to medium to prevent burning.
-Turn, as needed for even browning.
-If frying in batches, use a paper towel to wipe out the skillet between each batch and add additional shortening, oil or bacon drippings to the pan as needed.
+Turn, as needed for even browning until they're golden brown.
+(If frying in batches, use a paper towel to wipe out the skillet between each batch and add additional shortening, oil or bacon drippings to the pan as needed.)